-IPL 2018 final week wrap: MS Dhoni retains the X-factor in Season 10, CSK’s fan base continues to grow
+IPL 2018 Final Highlights: MS Dhoni retains X-factor, CSK’s fan base continues to grow

 Verma bats for CSK, Srini

 How can you not love BCCI politics and its fickleness?
 Irony redefined itself at the gates of the Wankhede Stadium late on IPL final night, as stepping out of a car donning a tight Chennai Super Kings jersey, was Aditya Verma.
-The man chiefly responsible for CSK having had to sit out the last two editions of the IPL sported a wide grin and seemed very pleased about the team’s success.
+The man chiefly responsible for CSK having had to sit out the last two editions of the IPL sported a wide grin and seemed very pleased with the team’s success.
 It was Verma whose petition and subsequent legal battle against former BCCI boss N Srinivasan that led to the investigation into the IPL spot-fixing affair and culminated in the two-year suspension for CSK.
 Verma, a vocal critic of Srinivasan and everything CSK, had earlier this year revealed to have got his son, Lakhan Raja, to bowl in the CSK nets, claiming that it was skipper MS Dhoni who allowed him to do so.
 Indian cricket’s controversial whistle-blower has been in high spirits ever since the Supreme Court asked for his state Bihar to be reinstated into the domestic cricket scene.
 But when asked about being spotted in a CSK jersey, Verma was open about his change of heart.
 “I have no hesitation in saying that N Srinivasan is the best administrator in the country,” Verma said.
 The secretary of the unrecognized Cricket Association of Bihar also said that he had met Srinivasan on two occasions recently.
 “I told Srinivasan that my battle was not a personal battle.
 My battle for Bihar with the BCCI started in 2005,” Verma added.

 For all the latest Sports News, download Indian Express App